alexs2112/TerminalHero/README.md

 **World**
 - Draw the world like how dungeons are drawn, instead of using tiles
-- This can't just be kept as a dungeon because I still want Area Screens and you can't just walk around to explore it (ie. otherwise keep the interface the same for now)
+- This can't just turn into a dungeon because I still want Area Screens and you can't just walk around to explore it (ie. keep the interface the same for now)
-- Each world area should have a priority or something, sort the areas in the world screen by priority rather than location
+- Each world area should have a priority or something, sort the areas in the world screen by priority rather than index (Vaelthorne Shrine currently shows up first when unlocked)

-**Status Effects**
-- Display status effect icon instead of name, effect screen that can be opened in combat to list all status effects off
-  - Sort the list by showing currently active ones first

 **Dialogue**
 - Somehow mark dialogue options that have not been chosen yet